 Field/setting Description IP address / hostname The IP address or hostname of your Radius server.
-Type of RADIUS authentication Select an authentication protocol.
-PAP (Password Authentication Protocol) CHAP (Challenge Handshake Authentication Protocol) MS-CHAPv2 (Microsoft Challenge Handshake Authentication Protocol) CHAP is generally considered more secure because the user name and password are encrypted, while in PAP they are transmitted in the clear.
+Type of RADIUS Select an authentication protocol. authentication PAP (Password Authentication Protocol) CHAP (Challenge Handshake Authentication Protocol) MS-CHAPv2 (Microsoft Challenge Handshake Authentication Protocol) CHAP is generally considered more secure because the user name and password are encrypted, while in PAP they are transmitted in the clear.
 MS-CHAPv2 provides stronger security than the above two.
 Selecting this option will support both MS-CHAPv1 and MS-CHAPv2.
 Note: All authentication methods are insecure.
 It is strongly recommended to use RADIUS only in a secure networking environment.
 A warning displays for all methods.
-Authentication port, Accounting port The defaults are standard ports 1812 and 1813.
-To use non-standard ports, type a new port number.
+Authentication port, The defaults are standard ports 1812 and 1813.
+Accounting port To use non-standard ports, type a new port number.
 Accounting Enabled?
 Default is enabled.
 Accounting allows you to log activity executed on the RADIUS server.
 When RADIUS accounting is enabled and the RADIUS server does not support accounting, then authentication will fail.

-Field/setting Description Timeout This sets the maximum amount of time to establish contact with the Radius server before timing out.
+Timeout This sets the maximum amount of time to establish contact with the Radius server before timing out.
 Type the timeout period in seconds.
 Retries Type the number of retries.

+Field/setting Description

-Shared secret, Confirm shared secret The shared secret is necessary to protect communication with the Radius server.
+Shared secret, The shared secret is necessary to protect communication with the Radius server.

+Confirm shared secret

-- 1. To verify settings, click Test Connection to check if you can connect to the new server successfully. - 2.
+- 4. To verify settings, click Test Connection to check if you can connect to the new server successfully. - 5.
 Click Add Server.
-The new Radius server is listed on the RADIUS page. - 3.
-To add more servers, repeat the same steps. - 4.
-In the RADIUS page, use the arrow buttons to arrange the servers in the order they should be accessed, then click Save. - 5.
+The new Radius server is listed on the RADIUS page. - 6.
+To add more servers, repeat the same steps. - 7.
+In the RADIUS page, use the arrow buttons to arrange the servers in the order they should be accessed, then click Save. - 8.
 Make sure RADIUS is enabled: Go to Device Settings > Security > Authentication, and select RADIUS as the Authentication Type.